oda-hub/doc-handbook/README.md

 To avoid duplication, **milestones** can be seen as primary indication of the issue/PR assignment to the release, and **project** is a complementary presentation feature.

 **Labels**, on the other hand, describe different aspects of issues (documentation, bug, etc).
 Details of the labels purpose should be put in the label descriptions.
+We have the following labels, among others:

+* **Bug** is something that is found to break behavior which we assume and announce to the users as working
+* **Feature** is something we know we did not have but would like to have.

 ### How to pick next issue to address?